vbaliga/gaussplotR/README.md

 install.packages("gaussplotR")
 ```

-Or to get the latest (developmental) version through github, use:
+Or to get the latest (developmental) version through GitHub, use:

 ``` r
 devtools::install_github("vbaliga/gaussplotR")